mtmosier/sf-i-voice-companion/README.md

 Currently installation is as simple as downloading a zip from [Releases page](https://github.com/mtmosier/sf-i-voice-companion/releases), extracting the sf-i_companion.vap file (located under sf-i-voice-companion\VoiceAttack\Profile) and importing that profile in to VoiceAttack.

-In the future I plan to add some basic voice mp3s and a VA plugin, but for now the profile alone is all that's required.
+In the future I plan to add some basic voice mp3s and a VA plug-in, but for now the profile alone is all that's required.

 If you own an HCS Voice Pack you can also import voice files from your existing pack.
 See the [Import](import/) section for instructions.